leonjalfon1/aws-meetup-hybrid-eks/5-finish-linux-microservices/README.md

-In this section we will finish to convert our application to an linux microservices We will create two new applications: multiplication-service and division-service Then we will update the monolith application to run on linux as a ui-services
+In this section we will finish to convert our application to an linux microservices We will create two new applications: multiplication-service and division-service Then we will replace the monolith application (windows) with the ui-service (linux)

 ---